bryant-treacle/so-stig-enable/README.md

     - dod_login_banner - Text file that will be displayed on any SSH login.
 Uses Message of The Day (MOTD) feature in linux, and the filename/location is defined in /etc/ssh/sshd_config.

-    - dod_squil_password.sh  - Script to enforce DoD compliance for Squil/Kibana/Squert users.
+    - so-user-add-dod & so-user-passwd-dod - Replace so-user-add and so-user-passwd and enforces DoD compliance for Sguil/Kibana/Squert users.